-If you do not pay any employees in a tax month, and therefore have no FPS to send to HMRC, you must send an Employer Payment Summary (EPS) by the 19th of the following tax month.
-This will help HMRC avoid incorrectly issuing you with a penalty because they were expecting an FPS from you.
+If you do not pay any employees in a tax month, and therefore have no FPS to send to HMRC, you must notify HMRC - by sending an Employer Payment Summary (EPS) - by the 19th of the following tax month.
+This will make sure HMRC don't wrongly issue a penalty because they were expecting an FPS from you.

 On this page:

-There will be no change to the penalties for late filing of returns for the tax years 2012-13 and 2013-14.
+There is no change to the penalties for late filing of returns for the tax years 2012-13 and 2013-14.
 The current penalty regime will continue to apply at the year end.

-HMRC wants employers to file on time, rather than issue penalties, and employers will not be charged penalties for sending FPS late unless it is the final one for the tax year.
+HMRC wants employers to file on time, rather than issue penalties, and employers won't be charged penalties for sending FPS late unless it's the final one for the tax year.
 This means for these two tax years, employers operating PAYE in real time will be in a similar position to employers who were still operating traditional PAYE.
-These existing penalties are explained below.
+These existing penalties are explained later in this guide.

-HMRC has agreed a temporary relaxation of real time reporting to give some extra time to small businesses that pay weekly (or more frequently) but who only run their payroll (or use an agent to run their payroll) at the end of the month.
-This means that until 5 October 2013, employers with fewer than 50 employees, who find it difficult to report every payment to employees at the time of payment, may send information to HMRC by the date of their regular payroll run but no later than the end of the tax month (5th of the month).
+There is a temporary relaxation of real time reporting which is intended to give some extra time for filing to small businesses that pay weekly (or more frequently) but who only run their payroll (or use an agent to run their payroll) at the end of the month.
+This means that, until 5 April 2014, employers with fewer than 50 employees may send information to HMRC by the end of the tax month (5th of the month).
 Read more about this temporary relaxation.

-If you do not report the final payment made to an employee, for the tax years 2012-2013 and 2013-2014, by 19 May in the following tax year you will be charged a late filing penalty.
+If you do not report the final payment made to an employee, for the tax years 2012-2013 and 2013-2014, by 19 May following the end of the tax year you will be charged a late filing penalty.

 Penalties are calculated on the basis of £100 per 50 employees and accrue for each month (or part month) that a return remains outstanding after 19 May.